 The Creative Curriculum preschool classroom is comprehensive with clear organizational structure.
 It balances both teacher-directed and child-initiated learning.
 Emphasis is on responding to children's different learning styles and building on their strengths and interests.
 The curriculum enhances social/emotional, physical, cognitive and language development.
-It identifies the knowledge, skills & concepts important for preschool children to acquire in each Curriculum Content Area: These Content Areas include: Literacy, Math, Science, Social Studies, The Arts and Technology.
-Children's thinking is expanded with diverse materials and nurturing interactions.
-The goal is for each child to become independent, responsible, and confident - ready to be a successful learner and ready for life.
+It identifies the knowledge, skills & concepts important for preschool children to acquire in each Curriculum Content Area: These Content Areas include: Literacy, Math, Science, Social Studies, The goal is for each child to become independent, responsible, and confident - ready to be a successful learner and ready for life.